sensu/sensu-slides/intro/02_slide.md

 * Walk through Sensu configuration.

-* Provide you with a sandbox to play in.
+* Provide you with a sandbox.

 * Assist you with your experiments.